Israel to mobilize tens of thousands of reservists for expanded Gaza operation

 Far-right Israeli minister shares more prison footage

-Israel’s far-right national security minister on Wednesday released footage of Israeli prisons showing images of Gaza’s destruction to Palestinian inmates.
+Israel’s far-right national security minister on Wednesday released footage of Israeli prisons showing Palestinian inmates images of Gaza’s destruction.

 A video posted on Telegram by National Security Minister Itamar Ben-Gvir shows him pointing to an image of Palestinians walking amid rubble and half-collapsed buildings, saying they were being shown to security prisoners.

-Note: This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman and Magdy reported from Tel Aviv, Israel and Cairo.